-DEI manages its own networks and services, some of them are available publicly from the Internet, others only from ISEP networks and yet others only from within DEI networks, for the latest a VPN connection may be required.
+DEI manages its own networks and services, some of them are available publicly from the Internet, others only from ISEP networks and yet others only from within DEI networks, for the latest a VPN connection is required if you are not connected to a DEI network..

-The https://rede.dei.isep.ipp.pt site contains some information in Portuguese about those services, however it's not publicly available on the Internet, you must be connected to an ISEP network, for instance EDUROAM or ISEPWLAN.
+The https://rede.dei.isep.ipp.pt site contains some information in Portuguese/English about those services, however it's not publicly available on the Internet, thus you are required to be connected to an ISEP or DEI network, for instance EDUROAM or ISEPWLAN wireless networks.